- Created by Democratic political operative Rob Stein

 Nevertheless, the Capital Research Center has managed to compile the names of some of the more significant current and former DA partners (in addition to George Soros and Rob Stein).
 A large percentage of them have significant ties to Soros that extend well beyond their shared membership in the Democracy Alliance.
 To view a list of particularly notable individuals who were DA partners as of 2011, click here.

 In mid-November 2016 at Washington’s luxurious Mandarin Oriental Hotel, DA sponsored a three-day, closed-door meeting attended by George Soros, the leaders of many left-wing activist groups and labor unions, and congressional luminaries like Nancy Pelosi, Elizabeth Warren, and Keith Ellison.
-High on the list of priorities at this conference was a discussion of how to go about derailing Republican president-elect Donald Trump’s “100-day plan,” which the Alliance characterized as “a terrifying assault on President Obama’s achievements — and our progressive vision for an equitable and just nation.”
+High on the list of priorities at this conference was a discussion of how to implement a “resistance strategy” designed to derail Republican president-elect Donald Trump’s “100-day plan,” which the Alliance characterized as “a terrifying assault on President Obama’s achievements — and our progressive vision for an equitable and just nation.”
 In an email he had recently sent to his allies and donors, DA president Gara LaMarche said that the Washington conference would focus on assessing “what steps we will take together to … take back power, beginning in the states in 2017 and 2018.”
 Raj Goyle, a Democratic activist who was also involved with DA, concurred that “progressive donors and organizations need to immediately correct the lack of investment in state and local strategies.”
 This strategy of focusing on state and local politics dovetailed with the then-recent announcement that former U.S. Attorney General Eric Holder would be chairing the newly formed National Democratic Redistricting Committee (NDRC).

 For additional information on DA, click here.